-A.2.1 All student organizations affiliated with the Engineering Society shall be under the jurisdiction of the Society.
-An affiliated club is a group with the Engineering Society that functions under to achieve it's mission statement under the jurisdiction of the Engineering Society.
+- A.2.1 All clubs affiliated with the Engineering Society shall be under the jurisdiction of the Society.
+An affiliated club is a group under the jurisdiction of the Engineering Society that functions to achieve its mission statement.
 Affiliated groups have access to financial resources and oversight.
-Affiliated groups are overseen by the Director of Conferences and Vice-President (Student Affairs).

-All student organizations affiliated with the Engineering Society must follow the mandating governing documents.

-- A.2.2 All student organizations affiliated with the Engineering Society must bank with the "Bank of EngSoc" or the Faculty of Engineering and Applied Science in order to be ratified. - a.
-If an affiliated group decides to cease banking with the "Bank of EngSoc" or the Faculty of Engineering and Applied Science, and begin banking with an other entity, they will be de-ratified, effective immediately. - A.2.3 Any student organization wishing to become affiliated with the Society and/or enjoy the use of publicity shall obtain recognition from the Society in the form of ratification of its charter (as defined below) by a majority vote at Engineering Society Council.
-The organization will submit this document to the Director of Conferences and Director of Governance, at least 7 days before the proposed council.
-The point of contact Director(s) and the Director of Governance shall review the charter based on guidelines set out in this section or otherwise established by the Engineering Society before presenting to Council. - A.2.4 The charter of an Engineering Society affiliated club shall be a brief document covering the following sections: - a.
+Affiliated groups are overseen by the Director of Clubs and Conferences and Vice-President (Student Affairs). - A.2.2 All clubs affiliated with the Engineering Society must follow the mandating governing documents. - A.2.3 All clubs affiliated with the Engineering Society must bank with the "Bank of EngSoc" or the Faculty of Engineering and Applied Science to be ratified. - a.
+If an affiliated group decides to cease banking with the "Bank of EngSoc" or the Faculty of Engineering and Applied Science, and begin banking with another entity, they will be de-ratified, effective immediately. - i.
+An exception shall be made for dually ratified clubs, who may bank with the other Faculty Society under which they are dually ratified. - A.2.4 Any student organization wishing to become affiliated with the Society and/or enjoy the use of publicity shall obtain recognition from the Society in the form of ratification of its charter (as defined below) by a majority vote at Engineering Society Council.
+The organization will submit this document to the Director of Clubs and Conferences and Director of Governance, at least seven (7) days before the proposed council.
+They shall review the charter based on guidelines set out in this section or otherwise established by the Engineering Society before presenting to Council.

+- A.2.5 The charter of an Engineering Society affiliated club shall be a brief document covering the following sections: - a.
 Its objectives and mission statement. - b.
-Any conditions of membership. - $\ensuremath{\mathsf{c}}.$ The rights, privileges, and obligations associated with membership. - d.
+Any conditions of membership. - c.
+The rights, privileges, and obligations associated with membership. - d.
 The composition of the governing body including its officers, their mode of selection and their duties/privileges. - e.
 Provisions for impeachment and votes of non-confidence regarding any officer. - f.
-Provision of adequate banking and account information as based on Section θ .E of the policy manual. - g.
+Provision of adequate banking and account information as based on Section $\theta$ .E of the policy manual. - g.
 Any separate fees and levies upon membership and provisions for approval thereof by membership as a whole or paid positions available to its members. - h.
-All safety procedure to which all members must be aware. - i.
-A fifty (50) word summary of their team to be used for promotional purposes.

-- A.2.5 The charter must not contain violations of the Queen's University Code of Conduct and/or the Engineering Society Constitution. - A.2.6 All charter changes will be brought to the Society for review when needed. - A.2.7 No student organization under the jurisdiction of the Society shall be exclusive in its membership on the grounds of race, colour, religion or social status, as in accordance with the Ontario Human Rights Code. - A.2.8 Membership and/or participation in the activities of Engineering Society affiliated clubs shall be open to all members of the Queen's Engineering Society.
+A fifty (50) word summary of their team to be used for promotional purposes. - A.2.6 The charter must not contain violations of the Queen's University Code of Conduct and/or the Engineering Society Constitution, By-Law or Policy. - A.2.7 All charter changes will be brought to the Society for review when needed. - A.2.8 No student organization under the jurisdiction of the Society shall be exclusive in its membership on the grounds of race, colour, religion or social status, as in accordance with the Ontario Human Rights Code. - A.2.9 Membership and/or participation in the activities of Engineering Society affiliated clubs shall be open to all members of the Queen's Engineering Society.
 Membership/ participation may be extended to members of other faculties, graduate students and faculty members.
-All exceptions must be documented in the organization's charter. - A.2.9 Student organization members and Executive officers shall serve as such without remuneration with the exception of those positions approved in the group's charter and when the approval of the Director of Design is given. - A.2.10 It is to be understood by all members that as a ratified club the actions of the group reflect on the actions of the Engineering Society and all members past and present.
+All exceptions must be documented in the organization's charter. - A.2.10 Student organization members and Executive officers shall serve as such without remuneration with the exception of those positions approved in the group's charter and when the approval of the Director of Clubs and Conferences is given.

+A.2.11 It is to be understood by all members that as a ratified club the actions of the group reflect on the actions of the Engineering Society and all members past and present.